 - Must be in good academic standing with the University of Chicago.

 - Must complete an application and participate in an in-person interview.

 - If selected, attend an introductory training session during early Autumn Quarter.

 - Commit to at least one academic year of service on the board.
-Two year terms may be possible at the discretion of the chair.
+Two-year terms may be possible at the discretion of the chairs.